 Bismarck Parks and Recreation District’s Matching Grant programs provides matching funds for facility, grounds, and equipment projects.
-In its 30th year, the program has provided matching funds for 469 projects with total project costs of more than $4.2 million.
+In its 35th year, the program has provided matching funds for 545 projects with total project costs of more than $5.6 million.
 Applications will be accepted from Bismarck associations, organizations, clubs or individuals interested in matching funds to sponsor a project in a Bismarck Parks and Recreation District facility or park.
 Matching funds are awarded twice per year.
 Applications are available at our office.
 Call 222-6455 for more information.
 DEADLINES: Annually, February 1 and June 1 at 5pm.

 Bismarck Board of Park Commissioners

 President of the Board:

 This portfolio assignment deals with BPRD finance, budget, human resources, risk management, legal services, strategic planning, auditing, legislation, intergovernmental assistance and marketing.

 Vice President of the Board:

-|Term: 2016 – June 2020
+|Term: 2022 – June 2026

-Term: 2014 – June 2018
+Term: 2022 – June 2026

-|Term: 2014 – June 2018
+|Term: 2020 – June 2024

-Term: 2014 – June 2018
+Term: 2020 – June 2024

-|Randy Bina has been with Bismarck Parks and Recreation District since 1988 and has been in the field of parks and recreation for 38 years.
-Randy received his Bachelor of Science degree in Parks and Recreation Administration from the University of North Dakota in Grand Forks.
+|Kevin Klipfel has been in the field of parks and recreation for 30 years.
+Kevin received his Bachelor of Science degree in Parks and Recreation Administration from the University of North Dakota in Grand Forks.

-Randy is a Certified Parks and Recreation Executive and a Certified Playground Safety Inspector.
+Kevin is a Certified Parks and Recreation Executive and a Certified Playground Safety Inspector.